Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Final Phase

-• Mega Altaria feels more like a marathon boss than a sprint boss
+• Mega Altaria behaves more like a marathon boss than a burst-damage boss

 Unique Insight – Mega Altaria